 If you want to go for a retro look, you’ll love the functionality and appearance of bowknot headbands.
 They’re versatile enough to wear at the top of your head or tilted at an angle.

 To summarize, not all headbands are bad for your hair.
-If you love wearing this kind of hair accessory, make sure to choose one that is made of soft fabric or cloth.
+If you love wearing this kind of hair accessory, choose one made of soft fabric or cloth.

 Also, get the right size for your head to reduce friction and ensure that it is not too tight.
-Wearing a tight headband can cause hair breakage and headaches.
-Also, it can cause a tender scalp.
+Wearing a tight headband can cause hair breakage and headaches, and also, it can cause a tender scalp.